Does Alcohol Damage Your Teeth?

 Moderate Alcohol Consumption

 Consuming alcohol can have a detrimental effect on your oral health.
-Alcohol abuse can damage your teeth, and gums and even cause oral cancer.
+Alcohol abuse can damage your teeth and gums and even cause oral cancer.
 Heavy drinking will increase the risk of tooth decay, gum disease, and even dry mouth.
 The sugar in alcohol can cause cavities, and the acid can wear down tooth enamel and make teeth more sensitive.
 Alcohol also increases the risk of gum disease as it can dry out the gums, making them more prone to bacterial infection.

 If you do decide to drink alcohol, try to cut down on your consumption as much as possible.
 Opt for low-alcohol options such as beer or wine, as they contain less sugar and acid than spirits.
 Swap sugary cocktails for a glass of soda water, or dilute drinks with lots of ice and a splash of soda water.
-Avoid drinking in one go – sip your drinks slowly over time, and alternate with water to stay hydrated.
+Avoid drinking in one go – sip your drinks slowly over time and alternate with water to stay hydrated.

 Remember, alcohol can play a major role in your oral health.
-The best way to protect your teeth and gums is to drink alcohol responsibly and reduce your consumption.
+The best way to protect your teeth and gums is to drink alcohol responsibly and reduce consumption.
 If you are concerned about the effects of alcohol on your oral health, you should always consult your dentist for advice.

 Drink Plenty of Water